Lesbian fashion: 1980s

-Crafts are historically undervalued because of their stereotype of being women’s work and the sexist devaluation that followed this idea.
+Crafts are historically undervalued because of their stereotype of being women's work and the sexist devaluation that followed this idea.
 Punk lesbians fought to reclaim crafts by incorporating it into their outfits through pins, badges, and painted emblems adorning their jackets.
 In this way, punk/rebel lesbian fashion was used to find independence from forms of capitalist hierarchy and rebel against the oppression that deemed homemade crafts less valuable.

 Rebel dykes fought for gay and lesbian rights in London, often facing physical violence for their political beliefs and recognizably queer fashion.
 Because of discrimination punk fashion and through it, political beliefs were spread in lesbian/gay bars that became safe places and platforms for punk lesbian culture.
-In this way punk and queer culture as a whole are intertwined, the word “punk” even being drawn for Polari gay slang according to Lucy Robinson, Professor of Punk at Sussex University in England.
+In this way punk and queer culture as a whole are intertwined, the word "punk" even being drawn for Polari gay slang according to Lucy Robinson, Professor of Punk at Sussex University in England.
 Rebel lesbian culture was so niche at the time because of the alienation they endured from other lesbian subcultures for their sex-positive views.
-Mainstream lesbians “were very separatist and quite anti-men, and we just wanted to have lots of fun, do drugs, and have lots of sex, and make music, which they seemed to disapprove of.
-So we created our own scene.” according to Siobhan Fahey, director of the documentary “Rebel Dykes” who was part of the peak of rebel lesbian culture in England.
+Mainstream lesbians "were very separatist and quite anti-men, and we just wanted to have lots of fun, do drugs, and have lots of sex, and make music, which they seemed to disapprove of.
+So we created our own scene" according to Siobhan Fahey, director of the documentary Rebel Dykes who was part of the peak of rebel lesbian culture in England.

+1990s and 2000s

+The 1990s were a more difficult time of self-expression for the lesbian community.
+The economic state of the country brought certain standards that women had to reach to be respected.
+Unlike the 70s and 80s, where women were open to expressing their sexuality in fashion by walking the streets with no bra, wearing leather jackets and blue jeans, the 90s brought a more business-focused style to light.

+There is another side to the 90s lesbian fashion.
+Leather brought a certain sex appeal to the lesbian community during this time.
+An uprising in leather jackets, pants, biker boots, and cowboy boots.